A Passion Play using drama, words and music to re-tell the story of the first Good Friday, including Jesus’s trial and crucifixion.

-The play has been performed in the church grounds for about five years, he said.
+The Cromer Passion play has been performed in the church grounds for about five years, he said.
 “For the last few years the weather’s been freezing,” he added.
 “Probably, the good weather was one of the reasons there were so many people watching.

 “We used to do a Walk of Witness in the town, but after a while we realised that was not blessing the town.
 It was stopping the traffic and affecting shopkeepers, so we thought, why not do a passion play in the grounds of the church?
 The plan was to re-enact events from nearly 2,000 years ago to speak to the people.
 As a church we want to support the community.

 “A lot of thought and planning went into the event, and people put a lot of effort into it.
 Jesus died to bring us life.
 Looking at the crowd I would say about a third were church people, and the rest were tourists.”
-At the end of the play people were urged to stay for a hot drink and a hot cross bun.
+At the end of the play people were invited to stay for a hot drink and a hot cross bun.